-Percentage Distribution of Children by their Perception of Facilities School Lack appears paradoxical in the light of the results of some previous questions in this report where the majority of children mentioned they would not recommend this work to their siblings.
-This is perhaps an indication that children are willing to sacrifice but they would not like their siblings to be in the same situation.
+Percentage Distribution of Children by their Perception of Facilities School Lacks

+206. Children's Liking for Their Work: When asked if the working children liked their work, a clear majority of 70.4 percent ensured in affirmation.
+This finding appears paradoxical in light of the results of some previous questions in this report where the majority of children mentioned they will not recommend this work to their siblings.
+This is perhaps an indication that children are willing to sacrifice but they would not like for their siblings to be in the same situation.